 The Joseph Smith Historic Site shares the story of the Latter-day Saint movement in Nauvoo during the early 1840s.
-Within the Community of Christ Visitor Center, guests will find original paintings of Nauvoo by David Hyrum Smith as well as other artifacts and information about the city and its people.
-Guided walking tours begin at the Community of Christ Visitor Center, starting with a short film and continuing through the Smith family homes.
+Within the Community of Christ Visitors' Center, guests will find original paintings of Nauvoo by David Hyrum Smith as well as other artifacts and information about the city and its people.
+Guided walking tours begin at the Community of Christ Visitors' Center, starting with a short film and continuing through the Smith family homes.

 Joseph and Emma Smith moved to the Homestead at Nauvoo, a log house on the eastern bank of the Mississippi River, after Joseph escaped from Missouri in April 1839 to reunite with the Saints who had found refuge near this swampy town originally called Commerce.